 I was thrilled by the response to this when it was originally published, which saw scores of readers asking where they could find it; clearly it struck as substantial a chord as it did with me when I saw it very late one Sunday way back when.
-I don’t doubt a fair number of them also fondly recall the long-lost days when ‘archive’ and ‘cool’ weirdly collided too, though the straight line you can draw between Cult TV magazine and TV Years magazine does suggest that maybe those days aren’t quite so long-lost after all.
+I don’t doubt a fair number of them also fondly recall the long-lost days when ‘archive’ and ‘cool’ weirdly collided too.
 I’m very fond of this piece and you can find a much longer version of it, with much more about the joys of channel surfing at the height of Britpop and indeed more on Hadleigh itself, in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

 Mention long-lost Cable TV channel Bravo, and most people will remember it as some sort of nightmarish collision of FHM and TV Zone, pitching the likes of Street Hawk and The New Avengers alongside the prosaically titled Hard Bastards and When Hidden Cameras Attack.
 Given that their audiences probably weren’t exactly awash with hard-partying hedonists who went out re-enacting the Smack My Bitch Up video before coming home and throwing up their unholy cocktail of alcopops, cocaine and chilli sauce-sloshed kebab over their strictly chronologically-arranged copies of Doctor Who Classic Comics, it’s hard to determine precisely who they were aiming their output at.